 A blood meal is rich in nitrogen.
 Its NPK ratio is around 13-0-0.
 So, you should apply it at the beginning state of your tomato plant growth for the best result.
 Never apply this during the plants start flowering or fruiting.

-It works around 6 to 8 weeks once you apply it to the ground.
+It works for around 6 to 8 weeks once you apply it to the ground.
 You can also use it as a liquid fertilizer.

 Blood meal decreases the soil pH level and makes the soil more acidic.
 So, don’t apply a blood meal to your garden soil if the soil pH is 6 or lower.
-However, you can balance the soil pH mixing blood meal with wood ash before applying to your garden.
+However, you can balance the soil pH by mixing blood meal with wood ash before applying it to your garden.

 16. Cottonseed Meal Fertilizer for Tomatoes